Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 - Wisconsin's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Wisconsin is 3-2 against the spread and 4-1 overall this season when the team records more than 14.6 points.
+- Wisconsin is 3-2 against the spread and 4-1 overall in games when it puts up more than 14.6 points.

-- In games that Wisconsin churns out more than 301.1 yards, the team is 3-3 against the spread and 4-2 overall.
+- Wisconsin is 3-3 against the spread and 4-2 overall when the team piles up over 301.1 yards.

-- This year, the Badgers have 17 turnovers, three fewer than the Hawkeyes have takeaways (20).
+- The Badgers have turned the ball over 17 times this season, three fewer than the Hawkeyes have forced (20).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.